XF-Interchange/haskell-tutorial/preface.md

 ## The Right Tool for the Right Task

-The author of this tutorial built a production healthcare claims validation system in Haskell.
+The team at XF-Interchange LLC built a production healthcare claims validation system in Haskell.

 It processes X12 837D EDI files — the standard format used to submit dental insurance claims in the United States.
 It validates those claims against payer-specific rules before they ever reach a clearinghouse.
 It auto-corrects errors where it legally can, holds claims for human review where it cannot, and maintains an evidence-grade audit trail of every decision it makes.